theojin/tizen-docs/docs/application/dotnet/get-started/mobile/first-app.md

--   The `App` class is declared, deriving from the [Xamarin.Forms.Application](https://developer.xamarin.com/api/type/Xamarin.Forms.Application/) class, which represents a cross-platform mobile application.
+-   The `App` class is declared, deriving from the [Xamarin.Forms.Application](https://developer.xamarin.com/api/type/Xamarin.Forms.Application/) class, which represents a cross-platform application.
 - The `App` class constructor creates a `ContentPage` instance where you set up the view to display.
 - You assign what you want to display to the `Content` property of the